 Monica Paterson New Zealand | Samoa, b.
 1972

-Vibrant colour and fantasy laden Pacific Island imagery of village life confront the viewer, her nostalgic characters a manifestation of popular island folklore.
+Paterson's work is characterized by vibrant colors and intricate scenes that draw inspiration from Pacific art, folk art, and illustration.
+Her paintings often depict female-centric narratives connected to her maternal Samoan heritage, featuring goddesses, ancestral figures, and themes of love and human connection.
 Paterson’s scenes are complex, detailed - stereotypical Pacific postcard imagery on steroids.
 There is a large story unfolding from within, the artist reconciling a diasporic contemporary Pacific identity against intoxicating past stories of islands in the sun.